Anzeiger des Westens

-The Anzeiger des Westens (literally "Gazette of the West") was the first German-language newspaper in St. Louis, Missouri, and, along with the Westliche Post and the Illinois Staats-Zeitung, one of the three most successful German-language papers in the Midwest serving the German-American population with news and features.
-In the 1840s, it is thought to have been the newspaper with the largest circulation of any newspaper in any language in Missouri.
+The Anzeiger des Westens (literally "Gazette of the West"), which operated from 1835 to 1912, was the first German-language newspaper in St. Louis, Missouri, United States.
+Alongside the Westliche Post and the Illinois Staats-Zeitung, it became one of the three most prominent German-language papers in the Midwestern United States, serving the German-American population with news and features.
+During the 1840s, it is believed to have had the largest circulation of any newspaper in Missouri, regardless of language.

 History

 Early years

 The Anzeiger was founded by Heinrich Bimpage and B.T.O.
-Festen and its first issue appeared in June 1835.
+Festen, and its first issue appeared in June 1835.
 At first it was issued as a weekly.
 For years, the paper was the leading source of German-American thought throughout the Midwest.

 William Weber became editor early in 1836.
 He had been a German student.
 His republican sympathies and involvement in the Polish uprising of 1830 had made him an exile after imprisonment in Leipzig.
 His first employment in St. Louis had been as a librarian at the Mercantile Library.

 Weber was a vigorous young writer, and soon drew about him the leading German minds of the city and vicinity: George Engelmann, Gustave Koerner, Fred.
 Muench and others of such stamp contributed to its columns.
 Opposition to slavery was an early theme.
 From 1842 to 1846 the paper was issued triweekly, and in the latter year as a daily.
 In 1844 Arthur Olshausen secured an interest, and three years later became sole proprietor.

 In 1850, Henry Boernstein succeeded Weber as editor, and very soon became proprietor and publisher.

 Boernstein was for years a conspicuous figure in St. Louis.
 In Austrian Poland he had studied medicine, served as a soldier, written editorials for newspapers, composed plays, and been a stage manager and actor.
 In Paris he hailed with delight the fall of Louis Philippe, but when Napoleon III came into power he fled the country, and was next heard from in Highland, Illinois.

 In 1851, Carl Daenzer was employed by Boernstein as editor.
 Daenzer had drifted into St. Louis as a general writer.
 He had been a member of the Frankfurt Parliament, and had made himself obnoxious to the German government with efforts to bring about German unity by force of arms.
 For his rebellious course, he was condemned to ten years' imprisonment with a heavy fine.
 He escaped to Switzerland, and thence to the United States.